Hyundai Elantra: Third generation (XD; 2000)

 An all-new model (codename XD) was launched in 2000.
 The station wagon version was dropped in favor of a five-door Liftback.
-Starting in 2001, all American models came with standard front and front-side airbags, air conditioning, power locks, power windows, and power steering.
-This simplified dealer inventories and repairs and also sought to improve Hyundai's image of "value" cars.
+In the European and Australian markets, the "Lantra" name was retired and replaced by "Elantra" for this generation.
+Starting in model year 2001, all American market models came with standard front and front-side airbags, air conditioning, power locks, power windows, and power steering.
+This simplified dealer inventories and repairs and also sought to supplant Hyundai's image of "value" cars.

+Pre-facelift

 Facelift

-In 2004, all models were refreshed (codename XD2); this introduced new headlights and tail lights, a new grille, new front and rear bumpers, a redesigned hood and trunk lid, as well as a redesigned dashboard.

-The GLS trim is standard for the Elantra.
+In 2004, all models were refreshed (codename XD2); this introduced new headlights and tail lights, a new grille, updated front and rear bumpers with a split lower grille, a redesigned hood and trunk lid, and a redesigned dashboard that added more functionality.The GLS trim was the base model standard for the Elantra.
 The top-of-the-line model, the GT trim, came with a stiffer suspension, leather seats, fog lights, alloy wheels, lip spoiler, and blue-lit instrument cluster.
 Offered as a Liftback since 2001 as a 2002 model year vehicle, the only options for the GT were a power moonroof and anti-lock brakes with traction control.
 The only major option was a Kenwood MP3/CD deck.
 The GT trim sedan was introduced in 2003 and discontinued in 2005.
-The GT trim was replaced for the 2006 model year with the Limited trim, which featured new paint colors, a chrome vertical grille, leather interior with leather steering wheel and leather shifter and wood trim.
+The GT trim was replaced for the 2006 model year with the Limited trim, which featured new paint colours, a chrome vertical grille, leather interior with leather steering wheel and leather shifter and wood trim.
 The Limited trim featured steel rims with a 6-spoke cover featured in the GLS model.
 The GT trim for the five-door was produced for the remainder of the 2006 model year.

 Canadian trim levels differed from that in the US: "GT" models came standard with alloy wheels, four-wheel disc brakes and ABS.
 Leather upholstery and TCS were only available on the "premium" GT edition.

-The XD was available with 1.6-, 1.8- and 2.0-liter gasoline engines and a 2.0-liter turbo-diesel.
-North American models are available only with the 2.0-liter gasoline engine.
-The 1.8-liter engine is a 1.6-liter engine modified for the New Zealand market.
+The XD was available with 1.6-, 1.8- and 2.0-litre petrol engines and a 2.0-litre turbo-diesel.
+North American models are available only with the 2.0-litre petrol engine.
+The 1.8-litre engine is a 1.6-litre engine modified for the New Zealand market.